 Two 260 Balloons (A portion of a black balloon for the eyes and a second balloon for the overall color of the rabbit.
 I think that this bunny looks great in brown or grey, but feel free to experiment with pastels and other colors.
 Also, feel free to experiment with the color of eyes and try out blue or green.
 But I thought that black worked best.)

 Note that I’m assuming that you already can execute the basic balloon fundamentals listed below.
 As a result, my instructions are rather streamlined.
 Again, you'll want experience working with balloons before tackling this one,Continue to 2 of 7 below.

 Keep in mind that you if you’re careful, you can salvage the rest of the balloon and make more eyes from it later.
 Simply inflate it again and cut off and tie as before.
 You should be able to get at least three eyes per balloon.

 If you’re going to make a lot of these balloon rabbits, it might make sense to make a bunch of the “eyes” ahead of time to save time later when you’re in production mode.This way, you can skip this step and move directly to the rabbit's body in the next step, Simply make them ahead of time and store them in a zippered plastic bag for safekeeping.Continue to 3 of 7 below.

 Start the Body

-Inflate the balloon for the body leaving about six inches of uninflated balloon at its end (click here to learn about balloon pumps).
+Inflate the balloon for the body leaving about six inches of uninflated balloon at its end.
 Note that the inflation level and making the balloon come out “right” or "even," when you’re done is rather tricky with this balloon animal.